 You can walk up the river bed of the Rio Chillar from Nerja to Frigiliana.
 At the start of the trip through this river you will find a waterfall (just like in Frigiliana) and a natural water basin called ‘Vado de los Patos‘.
 Ask for more information about hiking in Nerja and the surrounding area at the Oficina de Turismo on the Balcon de Europa.
 And … you better leave your slippers at home.
 If you don’t have comfortable water shoes, regular sneakers are the best footwear.
 A refreshing tip especially in the summer.

 Maro is a small village and at the same time a part of Nerja.
 The town has about 800 inhabitants.
-Maro’s location is very nice on the coast, 4 kilometres east of Nerja.
+Maro’s location is very nice on the coast, 4 kilometers east of Nerja.
 The Cuevas de Nerja (Caves), the remains of the Roman city of Detunda are nearby and there is a small rural camping site in Maro.
 You will only find a few restaurants and there is a church (Nuestra Señora de las Maravillas from the early 17th century) to visit.

 In addition, the town has some beautiful beaches including Alberguillas and Cantarriján (naturists).
 The beaches and cliffs from Maro to Mount Cerro Gordo have been declared a protected natural area.
 That is why Maro is loved by fans of water sports and outdoor activities.
 You can also walk in the nature reserve Los Acantilados (from the caves up).
 For example, there is a nice picnic spot 5 km away ‘El Pinarillo‘.
 A really nice walk!
 On the way to Maro – past the exit to the motorway – you can see remains of a beautiful ancient Roman Aguilla aqueduct, which was also used for the sugar factory built in the 17th century.

 Other festivals in the village are ‘San Anton‘ in January, the Maro feria in September and Maroween.
-Maroween is a combination of Halloween plus the local harvest / chestnut festival.
+Maroween is a combination of Halloween plus the local harvest/chestnut festival.
 It is held on… October 31st.

 Romeria parade of San Isidro

-The San Isidro folklore festival is celebrated in the grounds of the caves.
+The San Isidro folklore festival is celebrated on the grounds of the caves.
 During a whole day, the patron saint San Isidro is carried from the church at Balcon de Europa to Maro in a festive procession.
 A fun party with lots of horses, costumes and culture.
 Once arrived at the party area, there is a big party and there are a large number of outdoor bars and some open-air nightclubs.
 The party already starts the night before.

 Parque Verano Azul

 Among Spaniards, this seaside resort is best known for the popular television series ‘El Verano Azul‘ (the blue summer) from the 80s.
 In the west of Nerja there is a small park with a playground to commemorate the series with the original boat ‘La Dorada‘. (delicious kind of fish!).
-Via the new pedestrian promenade you walk from Verano Azul all the way via the riverbed to the beach and via the old watchtower over Playa Torrecilla to Plaza de los Cangrejos in the centre of Nerja.
-However, you can also walk to Chirinquito El Paraiso via Playa Playazo, 2 kilometres further, just past the large hotel Marinas de Nerja.
+Via the new pedestrian promenade, you walk from Verano Azul all the way via the riverbed to the beach and via the old watchtower over Playa Torrecilla to Plaza de los Cangrejos in the center of Nerja.
+However, you can also walk to Chirinquito El Paraiso via Playa Playazo, 2 kilometers further, just past the large hotel Marinas de Nerja.

 Nerja market is on Tuesday mornings and here you will find souvenirs, clothing, spices, trinkets and some food stands such as artisan honey and roasted almonds.
 On Sunday morning there is a flea market or Car Boot Sale.
 Both markets are in the new part of Nerja ‘Almijarra‘ from 10 am to 2 pm (follow the signs at the roundabout at the top of Burriana Playa).
-You can also go there by bus, because (nearby) parking is only possible if you are early.
+You can also go there by bus because (nearby) parking is only possible if you are early.

 For those who like culture, music or dance, it is advisable to check the program of the Centro Cultural (villa de Nerja) in Calle Granada, even if you do not speak Spanish.
 This is where music, flamenco and dance performances are given (about 350 seats).
 In addition, there is regular children’s theatre and better films in the original language are shown.
 During the summer holidays, the programming moves outside to Plaza de los Cangrejos.
 Here the entertainment is free.